 - This steamer served Matson for twenty years, including a stint with the United States Shipping Board during World War I. William Matson died in 1917; his company continued under a board of directors.

 Lurline Matson married William P. Roth in 1914; in 1927 Roth became president of Matson Lines.
 That same year saw the SS Malolo (Flying Fish) enter service inaugurating a higher class of tourist travel to Hawaii.

 - In 1928, Roth sold the old steamship Lurline to the Alaska Packers’ Association.
 That ship served various duties including immigration and freight under the Yugoslavian flag (renamed Radnik) and was finally broken up in 1953.

 In 1932, the last of four smart liners designed by William Francis Gibbs and built for the Matson Lines’ Pacific services were launched: the SS Lurline christened on July 12, 1932, in Quincy, Massachusetts by Lurline Matson Roth (who had also christened her father’s 1908 steamship Lurline as a young woman of 18).

 - On 12 January 1933, the SS Lurline left New York City-bound for San Francisco via the Panama Canal on her maiden voyage, thence to Sydney and the South Seas, returning to San Francisco on 24 April 1933.
-She then served on the express San Francisco to Honolulu service with her older sister with whom she shared appearance, the Malolo.
+She then served on the express San Francisco to Honolulu service with her older sister, who shared appearance, the Malolo.